ahoehne/goonpraisal-google-sheets/README.md

-# evepraisal-google-sheets
+# goonpraisal-google-sheets
-Evepraisal helper functions intended for use in Google sheets
+Goonpraisal helper functions intended for use in Google sheets

 ## Install